Averill

 How to Pronounce Averill

 Our model has identified 5 different pronunciations for the name Averill.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 62.5% confident that Averill is pronounced as A-ver-ihl.
-The next most likely pronunciation is ah-veh-REEL, at 15.0% confidence.
+Our model is 62.5% confident that Averill is pronounced as A-ver-ihl, which has 3 syllables.
+The next most likely pronunciation is ah-veh-REEL, at 15.0% confidence, with 3 syllables.

 A-ver-ihl (3 syllables)